-During these periods you should be spending much (Weeks 1-5 in both semesters, with few coursework deadlines) or all (Weeks 11-13 of Semester 1 and 10-11 of Semester 2, with no coursework deadlines for many MInf5 students) of your time on the project.
+During these periods you should be spending much (Weeks 1-5 in both semesters, with few coursework deadlines) or all (Weeks 11-13 of Semester 1, minus revision time and exams if any, and 10-11 of Semester 2, with no coursework deadlines for many MInf5 students) of your time on the project.
 You should keep your project going at a quieter level during the other periods of the year, as steady progress is far more likely to result in a satisfactory project than erratic jumps.
 You are encouraged to keep a log in which you record all work done on your project and the time spent.

 You are assigned one (or occasionally two) supervisors, who provide technical advice and assist in planning the project.
 You should meet with your supervisor frequently and regularly, preferably each week during semester time.

 In general, coursework in Informatics will not be accepted late without good reason (where "good reason" is to be judged by the year organiser).

 This rule does not apply to the project, for the simple reason that only the Board of Examiners is allowed to judge "good reason" for a significant piece of work such as the project.
 If you do submit late (which is not recommended, as the penalty for this is high), we use the University's "penalty" scheme.
 In certain cases, where convincing evidence of special circumstances is presented to the Board of Examiners, the penalty might be waived.